jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-The variable `type` might be *relevant* to see in the code line.
+A variable `type` might be *relevant* to see.

-In a few cases, using `var` may be more appropriate.
+In some cases, using `var` may be more appropriate.
 For example, when the `type` is obvious, or it makes the code more readable.

 #### Anonymous Types